JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 ---

-## 7. OCI Boot Volume Resize Guide
+## 6. Optional: OCI Boot Volume Resize Guide

 This section shows how to expand a boot volume in Oracle Cloud Infrastructure (OCI) without requiring an instance reboot.
 The process involves resizing the volume in the OCI console and then extending the partition and filesystem from within the running instance.